-AI Coding Tool for Non-technical Users
+AI Coding for Non-technical Users

 2025 Capstone project; Sponsored by Github